definitions

 → e.g. a manager thinks their team is biased against new ideas but believes their own assessment of those ideas is perfectly objective

-Bike-shedding effect
+Bike-shedding effect (Parkinson’s Law of Triviality)

 Bizarreness effect